dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 ### Angular Front-End Setup

 One of the best ways to start building a new Angular app is with the official Angular CLI.
 The CLI can take care of scaffolding the initial app, adding additional components, takes care of the build system and much more.
-In this tutorial we will scaffold our initial app with the CLI.
+In this tutorial, we will scaffold our initial app with the CLI.

 If you don't already have it installed, run: